Waleed2660/springboot-learning-kit/tasks/Task 3 - Debug & Fix Critical Bug.md

 E.g. this application executes WRITE operations when processing a new order on following tables:
 - customer_details
 - customer_address
-- order
+- orders
-- order_item
+- order_items

-If the application fails to INSERT data for `order_item` table, we want to rollback all the WRITE operations that we just did for previous tables.
+If the application fails to INSERT data for `order_items` table, we want to rollback all the WRITE operations that we just did for previous tables.
 This is where `@Transactional` annotation comes in.
 It tells Spring to start a transaction before executing the method and commit the transaction after the method is executed.
 If any exception occurs, Spring will rollback all the changes made to the database.